RunestoneInteractive/httlads/_sources/WorldFacts/cs2_scrape_business_data_from_cia.rst

 nice data frame, and save that to a CSV file.

 If you design a good function like the one in the previous case study to find and scrape one piece of information, you can also make it work for all pieces of information.
-If you accomplish this, in the end, you will have minimal amount of code that does a lot of work.
+If you accomplish this, in the end, you will have a minimal amount of code that does a lot of work.
 Therefore, try scraping one or two pages and when you have become comfortable scraping single pages.
-You can gather all the columns and URLs from the ``notesanddefs.html`` file, and loop through the URLs to go to each page and retrieve all the information you want.
+You can gather all the columns and URLs from the ``notesanddefs.html`` file and loop through the URLs to go to each page and retrieve all the information you want.

 Copy path from your file explorer.
 Here is an example of how it should look like.